Plaintiff Settlement Planning

 How does a domestic asset protection trust work?

 When a person receives a settlement, a variety of unexpected future financial issues could put those assets at risk.
-Divorce, starting a business, or another life event can dissipate the money over time, whereas bankruptcy or another catastrophic loss can be immediately impactful.
-Both scenarios cause a person to benefit far less from that large lump sum than he or she could have.
+Divorce, starting a business, or another life event can dissipate the money over time.
+Additionally, bankruptcy or another catastrophic loss can be immediately impactful.
+Both scenarios cause a person to benefit far less from that large lump sum.
 Establishing a domestic asset protection trust (DAPT) is one way to protect against these risks.

 A DAPT is an irrevocable trust that offers an opportunity for lifelong planning and financial protection.
-The goal is to shield the interest of the beneficiary in such a way that trust assets are firmly protected against creditor claims.
+The goal is to shield the interest of the beneficiary by protecting the assets against creditor claims.
 Anyone can get a DAPT to protect assets at any time.